ShayanTheNerd/ShayanTheNerd/README.md

 Hi there!
-I'm Shayan, a passionate front-end web developer and optimization enthusiast fluent in both Persian and English.
+I'm Shayan, a passionate front-end web developer and optimization enthusiast fluent in Persian and English.
 While my primary goal is to consistently improve my skills and expand my knowledge, I currently work as a freelance web developer, crafting seamless user experiences and fine-tuning website performance.
 In addition, I take pleasure in sharing my expertise with fellow developers and have been willingly contributing to various developer communities on social media platforms for the last 3 years.
 <br /><br />

 ## 🛠️ Skills